laubengaier/Swordinator/README.md

 These steps should provide a simple way of getting started.
 If something is not clear please take a look at the demo provided or create an issue.

 ##### Quicknote:
-The simplest way is to go forward with implementing `Step` and using `handle(step: Step)` which simplifies the coordination but if you want even more control or don't like steps there is a delegate example in the demo (ProfileCoordinator).
+The simplest way is to go forward with implementing `Step` and using `handle(step: Step)` which simplifies the coordination but if you want even more control or don't like steps there is a delegate example in the demo (NoStepCoordinator).

 #### 1. Define Steps